Walking and Bicycling Audits

 - Encouragement for parents to walk their children along the designated walking route, thus creating more eyes on the street.
 This is critical in the establishment and sustainability of Walking School Buses.

 - Encouragement for pedestrians and cyclists to cross only at the designated intersections.

 - Promote the culture of child safety in general.

 Project organizers found that collecting data through observations is labor-intensive and not cost-effective and there are many factors contributing to transportation choice of families from one day to the next.
 Also, signs coupled with other Active and Safe Routes to School initiatives can change behavior of drivers and encourage more people to walk their children to school.

 Phase 1 of the School Walking Routes pilot project was implemented in Toronto in April 2002.
 During 2004 Phase 2 of the School Walking Routes pilot project was expanded from the City of Toronto to three other Ontario municipalities – London, Brantford and Brampton.
-Results of Phase 2 of this pilot will be available June 2006..
+Phase 2 of this pilot was completed in 2006.

 For more information visit Active and Safe Routes to School.